caelan-douglas/tinybox/docs/CONTRIBUTING.md

 ```
 - /
+  - .export_exclude - any assets that are not part of the game
+                      (like images used in /docs files)
   - addons - External Godot addons
   - doc - Miscellanious documentation (faq, manual, etc...)
   - data - Resources (textures, audio, models, scene files, etc...)